 The USPE supports the fight against Doping.
 The USPE co-operates closely with all national anti- Doping agencies, in which championships take place.
 On European Police Championships doping controls are accomplished.

 The Congress of the USPE takes place at two-years intervals.
 Each member state sends two delegates.
 All votes have equal weight irrespective of the size of the country.
-The next Congress will take place at Dublin / Ireland in 2012.
+The next Congress will be held in Turkey in 2014.

 The USPE is run by an Executive Committee.
 This Executive Committee consists of ten members from ten different member nations: a president, two vice-presidents, a secretary-general, a general treasurer and five committee members.
 The members of the Executive Committee are elected by secret vote for a period of 4 years.
 They may be re-elected twice.

 Furthermore, there is the Technical Commission which is chaired by the Secretary-General and comprises eight further members from eight different European nations.
 The Technical Commission is responsible for the Competition Rules applicable to the various sports disciplines and its members form part of the organising committee and the senior jury during European Championships in their respective sports disciplines.
 Elections to the Technical Commission are governed by the same provisions as elections to the Executive Committee.